 Note that the coverage of this section is intended to cover matters of national and criminal security; corporate security areas will not be deemed as Non-Assessable by the CBD Administrator.

-The CBD Administrator’s policy is to allow a whole TLA to be marked as Non-Assessable where the lighting systems do not exist or the entire building is a Police or Security Operation, to allow a BEEC application to proceed where there is a valid and approved NABERS rating for that building.

 Documentation required – Non-Assessable Spaces

 The CBD Administrator will determine, at their discretion, whether a Functional Space is Non-Assessable.